Over 100,000 gallons of water harvested

 by Dryland Design in the past 4 years

 - According to the U.S. EPA, 50 to 70 % of total household water is used for landscape irrigation and other outdoor activities(US EPA, 2009)

 - Replacing city and well water with captured rainwater for landscaping efficiently uses this valuable resource, reduces personal water bills, and decreases the overall demand on public water supplies.

 - Rainfall inevitably creates storm water runoff in your watershed.
-Implementing a rainwater harvesting system is one way to decrease the amount of stormwater runoff, along with the problems associated with it.
-In areas covered by impervious surfaces, water that once had the chance to infiltrate is now running off into our local streams and rivers.
+Implementing a rainwater harvesting system is one way to decrease the amount of stormwater runoff.

-- Rain water is one of the purest sources of water available.
+- Rainwater is one of the purest sources of water available.
 Its quality almost always exceeds that of ground or surface water because it does not come in contact with soil or rocks where it can dissolve minerals and salts.
-Also, captured rainwater will not come into contact with many other pollutants that are often discharged into local surface waters or contaminated ground water supplies.